jsonzilla/UTL/docs/module_timer.md

 **utl::timer** module implements a very concise global-state timer.

 Useful to quickly time code segments without all the boilerplate of [`<chrono>`](https://en.cppreference.com/w/cpp/chrono).

+> [!Important]
+>
+> This module was **deprecated** in favor of `utl::time`.
+It will currently remain available for compatibility reasons but may be removed at any point of time in the future.

 ## Definitions